RoopeMaatta/portfolio/README.md

 - **Masonry Columns Rendering**: The masonry columns wrapper renders children twice—first hidden to calculate height, then again to place elements into proper columns.
 Seeking a more efficient solution.

-- **Nested Unknown Routes Do Not Redirect Correctly**: Currently, unknown routes that are deeply nested redirect to a blank homepage instead of the intended custom 404 page.
-This is due to GitHub Pages' handling of non-existent paths in SPA deployments.
-A custom 404.html redirect setup was tested to resolve this, but I coundn't get it to work yet.

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.